cat-matta/MicroMouse/README.md

 $ git pull --no-edit

-And now you have the most recent code, the --no-edit basically doesn't edit what you have
+And now you have the most recent code, the --no-edit basically doesn't edit what you have and nicely merges what we have

 NOTE NOTE NOTE